 Imposta posizione attuale

-McSorley's is a Cooper Union landmark that first opened sometime around the Civil War.
-It is one of the oldest continuously operating bars in the city.
-McSorley's serves two kinds of beer, McSorley's Lager and McSorley's Cream Stock Ale, and they are served two mugs at a time.
+McSorley's is a Cooper Union landmark that first opened its doors around the Civil War.
+It is one of the former operating bars in the city.
+McSorley's serves two unique beers, McSorley's Lager and McSorley's Cream Stock Ale, and they are served two mugs at a time.
 Inside, you'll find sawdust on the floor and historic bric-à-brac alongside photos and news clippings.
-The menu is simple, with appetizers such as hearty cheese plates.
+The menu is decent, with delectable appetizers like hearty cheese plates.
 Just be sure to keep the pub's centuries-old motto in mind: "Be Good or Be Gone!"

 If you're in London and looking for a joint to get a plate of fish and chips and a Guinness to wash it down, there are two options on the table.
 Either you hop on a Dublin bound ferry, or you head down to the Tipperary on London's Fleet Street for an authentically Irish experience.
 The Tipperary was established over 400 years ago and has earned the distinction of calling itself the oldest Irish Pub in London.
 Amongst time-tested standards like Fish and Chips, and Bangers and Mash, the menu includes a wide array of Irish Pub food favorites.
 The bar also stocks other English Ales and is included in The Good Beer Guide's annual list of high quality pubs.